Why Is the Nuclear Agreement With Iran so Important? Why Must the United States Have Dialogue With Iran?

 Author’s note: this essay was first composed back in 2013 before the United States and the international community reached a nuclear agreement with Iran

 As many of you know, the United States and Iran have had very bitter and tense relations following the 1979 revolution.
 In the last 30+ years, the United States and Iran have been adversaries with one side accusing the other of this and that.
 This has become a sort of political theater and it seems to me that both sides are playing games.
 This essay will attempt to explain and discuss the importance of the nuclear deal that was reached.
-The first part of the essay explains what led to the soured relations between the United States and Iran.
-The next part will discuss why dialogue with Iran is so important.
-The third part will discuss why war with Iran would be a terrible idea.
-And the last part of the essay will list a few specific details about the Nuclear Agreement.

 How did relations between the United States and Iran get so tense?

-We are in 2017 right now and almost 38 years have passed since the overthrow of Shah Mohammad Reza Pahlavi, who was overthrown by the United States and British governments because he would not listen to them and the Shah was in charge of OPEC.
+We are in 2018 right now and more than 38 years have passed since the overthrow of Shah Mohammad Reza Pahlavi, who was overthrown by the United States and British governments because he would not listen to them and the Shah was in charge of OPEC.
 Yes, that is the real truth about the Shah’s departure from Iran.
 The mainstream US media would want Americans to believe that he was overthrown by forces loyal to the late cleric Ayatollah Ruhollah Khomeini.
 The US and Great Britain helped Khomeini get into Iran where he arrived for good on February 1, 1979.
 While he was in charge of OPEC, the Shah would charge whatever price he wanted.
 The United States did not like this and they were responsible for his overthrow.
 There is not even a mention of this from the controlled US media.
 Former US President Jimmy Carter and his administration were in fact responsible for the Shah’s overthrow which led to the establishment of Iran’s current regime.
 This fact is out there and the circumstances surrounding the Shah’s demise are documented although the US media does not want you to know this.
 They do not want you to know this because they think that they are the good nation of the world while any nation that is not friendly to US interests is considered an enemy.
 This kind of thinking is exactly the reason why the US attacked Iraq.
 Iraq is now a country that is divided and highly unstable.

 The effectiveness of the Iran Nuclear Deal